A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Discussion

 The act of explaining is a social mechanism: someone (the explainer) explains to someone else (the explainee) \citep{hilton1990conversational}.
 Recently, also the XAI community recognized and exploited this social component of the explainability problem, highlighting the explainees' needs within the explanation exchanges \citep{miller2019explanation}.
 The active role of the explainee has also been stressed by \cite{rohlfing2021explanation} in their co-constructive approach.

-In our online user study, we presented multi-modal explanations to explainees belonging to three different groups (naive users or HRI researchers, either with a technical or humanities background) to collect their impressions and preferences about the robot's explanations of its behavior in multi-party conversation scenarios.
-Results outlined no preferences for any of the explanation types between the groups.
+In our online user study, we presented multi-modal explanations to na\"ive explainees to assess their evaluation of the different modalities of the Explainability and Transparency System during some multi-party conversation scenarios.
+In this way, we aimed to quantify the explainability and transparency techniques deployed in the XAE model and in the whole robotic architecture from a user perspective, together with the users' perception of several features of the robot's appearance and behavior.

-However, we found all participants were more satisfied with the verbal, visual/attentional, and visual/functional explanations than with the embodied ones (i.e., expressing model's estimations and confidence via robot's facial expressions).
-Participants did not appreciate iCub's embodied behavior compared to the other more explicit measures of transparency, even though they found it as useful as the others.
+We found all participants were more satisfied with the verbal and graphical explanations than with the embodied ones (i.e., the ones expressing the model's estimates and confidence via the robot's facial expressions).
 This result may be due to the embodied behavior design choices that some users could have found less intuitive and expressive than expected.
-Interestingly, correlations between satisfaction with the embodied explanations and the perceived robot's experience and likeability showed that the more people were satisfied with the explanations communicated through facial expressions, the more they liked the robot (and the more they attributed to the robot the capability of having experiences as well).
-None of the other modalities correlated with the perceived robot's experience and likeability, reinforcing the importance of embodied behavior design for robots also in the field of XAI.
-These results highlight indeed the importance of improving the transparency and reliability of embodied robotic behavior, such as gaze and facial expressions (as also observed in \citep{matarese2021toward}), and more deeply investigating those implicit communication mechanisms to reach smoother HRI and human-like transparency.
+Such a result is in line with the Usefulness metrics, where the verbal modality was found more useful than the embodied one.
+Interestingly, the graphical modality was found more Intrusive than the embodied one.
+The positive feature of non-verbal behavior is that it does not hinder the flow of interaction since it does not cause any interruption in verbal communication nor shift the users' focus of attention as the screen with graphical information may do.
+Nevertheless, this study shows that an accurate design of the robot's behavior is required because the implicit nature of non-verbal behavior may be an obstacle to the comprehension of the information conveyed.